G105-Q3Collaboration/Q3-BackEnd/README.md

 # Introduction

 Squeaker Pets is a fully-responsive social media application for your pets.

-#Squeaker API

-In order to run the squeaker backend.
-Please follow the instructions below.
-There is also a link to the frontend of our project below.
+In order to run the Squeaker backend, please follow the instructions below.

 ## Installation